Assessment for Learning Project - Field Facing Memos

-To facilitate the initiative's aims of professional capacity development, ALP will deliver a series of five “field-facing memos”.
-The series will examine he various ways in which Assessment for Learning Project grantees are using, adapting and creating assessment practices oriented to learning.
+To facilitate the initiative's aims of professional capacity development, ALP will deliver a series of “field-facing memos”.
+The series will examine the various ways in which Assessment for Learning Project grantees are using, adapting and creating assessment practices oriented to learning.

 Rethinking Students' Role in Assessment to Promote Greater Equity: This memo, which is the first in the series, explores some of the assessment for learning practices that the initiative is supporting at Del Lago Academy of Applied Sciences, a small public high school in Escondido, California that educates a diverse group of scholars to develop industry-specific skills and expand their social networks and access to opportunities.

-Co-Design as a Lever for Increasing Student Agency: This memo, which is the second in a series of five, highlights the work of the New Hampshire Learning Initiative (NHLI), a member of the ALP network.
+Co-Design as a Lever for Increasing Student Agency: This memo, which is the second in the series, highlights the work of the New Hampshire Learning Initiative (NHLI), a member of the ALP network.
 The memo describes their efforts to support educators across the state to actively engage students as partners in co-designing learning goals and assessment strategies, showcasing how these efforts have enriched the experiences of teachers and students in two districts.